 Myanmar spends roughly 2% of its GDP on public healthcare, given the fact that the GDP is not that much bigger either.
 Myanmar always sees a surge in seasonal diseases causing loss of lives and it is doing poorly in communicable diseases.
 Also, not only this the country does not have a private university dedicated to medical studies and research.
 And the government does not pay much heed.
 That is the main reason why the hospitals of the country are facing a grave dearth of medical staff.
 This is a case for both private and public hospitals.

-Q&A : Health Insurance plans in Myanmar for foreigners – Answers to the most asked questions
+Q&A : Health insurance in Myanmar for foreigners – Answers to the most asked questions

 ⚕️ Is healthcare system in Myanmar good enough?